-Circles.Life, in turn, responded by introducing new plans and add-ons, including the “20 GB for $20 Data Add-on”, smaller customizable bundles for SMSes, unlimited incoming calls add-on and more, in subsequent months.
+Circles.Life, in turn, responded by introducing new plans and add-ons, including the '20 GB for $20 Data Add-on' plan, smaller customisable bundles for SMSes, unlimited incoming calls add-on and more, in subsequent months.

-With the success of the local launch, Circles.Life is gearing up for a regional expansion, first in Indonesia, followed by Hong Kong.
-When asked about their marketing plan for Indonesia, Sim shares that their strategy for regional expansion will borrow from lessons they’ve learnt in Singapore, but will surely be adapted to suit the nuances of the Indonesian market.
+With the success of the local launch, Circles.Life is gearing up for regional expansion, first in Indonesia, followed by Hong Kong.
+When asked about their marketing plan for Indonesia, Sim shares that their strategy for growth will borrow from lessons they’ve learnt in Singapore, but will definitely be adapted to suit the nuances of the Indonesian market.
 As Circles.Life prepares to bring its fully-digital platform to the rest of the region, we keep our eyes peeled for more exciting campaigns in the coming months.

-Target the right channels.
-Test and experiment with the different channels when you’re starting out, but don’t stretch yourself too thin by utilizing every platform at your disposal.
+Test and experiment with the different channels when you’re starting out, but don’t stretch yourself too thin by utilising every platform at your disposal.
 Choose channels that will most effectively reach your target customers.

-Keep the story straight.
 Take a leaf out of Circles.Life’s playbook by remaining true to your brand’s narrative from the get-go.
 It’s tempting to get carried away when working with influencers who have a large following but don’t get distracted by mere numbers and metrics.
-Work out clear a campaign story with your team first and be highly selective in choosing who to collaborate and work with.
+Work out clear a campaign story with your team first and be highly selective about who to collaborate with.

 As Director of Content Marketing and Social Media at Autodesk, Dusty DiMercurio oversees their award-winning publication, Redshift.
 Get a behind-the...